antaresproject/docs/docs/services/events.md

 });
 ```

-Adding a button after all the buttons in a form: `forms:{form_name}.controls.button.after`.
+Adding a button after all the buttons in a form: forms:`{form_name}.controls.button.after`.
 An example:

 ```php
 Event::listen('forms:user-form.controls.button.after', function($fieldset) {